AugustDev/dgbr/README.md

 ```bash
 0 * * * * /Users/august/backup.sh >> /Users/august/log.txt 2>&1
 ```
-where the logs are saved at `/Users/august/log.txt`.
+where the logs are saved to `/Users/august/log.txt`.
 ## Notes
 ##### What is my export path?